obayemiisreal4-dataanalytics/Uber-Sales-Analytics/README.md

 1. What is the pattern of the customer's bookings status
 ![](Dist_Booking_Status.png)

-It can be observed that
+It can be observed that the majority of bookings were Completed, indicating a high success rate of the booking status It can also be observed that a considerable number of bookings were cancelled by drivers, representing the most common reason for failure